Enhancing elusive clues in knowledge learning by contrasting attention of language models: Method: Augmentation From Contrasting Attention

 Although naive token-dropout mitigates overfitting, it does not solve the long-range dependency learning problem.
 As each token is dropped out independently, the model still suffers from inadequately small attention to non-obvious and distant information.
 We propose to use the attention difference between large and small models as a guide to dropout tokens in a more selective way.
 We first use the attention difference to rank the tokens in the training data, and then dropout tokens with a probability that is inversely proportional to their ranking.
 In this fashion, the model is encouraged to focus more on the tokens containing important but elusive information, as identified by the attention difference.

 We use the following function to calculate dropout probability for each token:

 The token with the $r$-th rank (having the $r$-th largest attention difference) will be dropped out with probability $p(r)$.
-(A graph of the function is shown in Figure \ref{fig:p-function}).
 The hyperparameter $\beta$ controls how fast the dropout probability increases with the ranking, and $\alpha$ controls the maximum dropout probability.
 The tokens with higher attention differences will have lower dropout probabilities, encouraging the model to focus more on these tokens.
-Figure \ref{attention-mode-new} illustrates the process of the proposed augmentation method.
+Figure \ref{fig:attention-mode-new} illustrates the process of the proposed augmentation method.